 6. Leverage Social Posts and Ads

-Building on what we’ve already covered about gated content on your website, you can also leverage social media to offer the same.
+Building on what we’ve already covered about gated content on your website, you can also leverage social media to get more email leads.

 Whether it’s a webinar, an ebook, or some other resource, you should tell your social media followers about it in your posts.

 Direct them to the landing page on your website via your Facebook page.
 Your posts could be as simple as the title of your post, an image, and a link to it.